LearnLib/alex/docs/contents/user-manual/learning/README.md

     This oracle is especially useful when having generated a test suite from a previously learned model.
 </definition>

-The input field for the maximum amount of steps to learn indicates how many intermediate hypotheses the learner has to generate before the learning process is stopped.
-The value *-1* means that the learner stops if no more counterexample is found.
-Another value, for example 3, would stop the learner after having generated three hypotheses, although this might not be the final one.
-Of cause, if the final hypothesis is learned before those three steps, the learner stops beforehand.
-This way, it is possible to e.g. learn the first three steps with a randomized equivalence oracle and then continue learning with another one.

 In the **WebDriver** tab you can configure which web browser is used for accessing the target web application during the learning process.
 Each web driver has individual options which are displayed once you select a web browser from the select input.

-Under the **Target** tab, all URLs that are registered to the project are listed.
+Under the **Environments** tab, all URLs that are registered to the project are listed.
 Select the ones where membership queries should be posed to.
 If more than one URL is selected, membership query batches will be parallelized automatically.

-Save the configuration with a click on the **Save**-button.
+Save the configuration with a click on the **Save**-button so that it appears in the list of learner setups or execute the setup immediately.
-Finally, click on the *Start learning* button in the button group <span class="label">2</span> to start the learning process.

 ## Learning